 If you’re missing rice on your low-carb keto diet then I’m sure you’ve tried cauliflower rice.
 If you haven’t then you’re in for a treat with my keto Mexican cauliflower rice and chicken recipe!

 Cauliflower rice makes an excellent substitute for rice when enjoying a keto diet.
-That being said there are few tricks to ensure you don’t taste cauliflower and it truly feels like having rice.
+That being said, there are a few tricks to ensure you don’t taste the cauliflower, and it truly feels like having rice.

 My quick and easy low-carb Mexican cauliflower rice and chicken is not only perfect for hiding the flavor of the cauliflower but it is truly delicious!

 In fact, I’m sure that once you try this dish you won’t be missing rice for much longer.